projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

 @classmethod
 def categorize_data(cls, filename):
     """
     This method sorts through the CSV file provided from filename and sorts the responses into three categories based on their salary values: low_salary, medium_salary, and high_salary.
-Each category has a min, max for the range, and data.
-Where data is a nested list of records containing the records that belong within the category.
+Each category has min and max keys for the salary range as well as a data key.
+Data is a nested list of survey responses for each salary category.
     filename: name of a CSV file (string)
     returns: dictionary
-        keys: salary category (string)
+        keys: salary categories (strings)
-        values:
+        values: dictionary
-          - type integer numbers, for max and min.
+            keys: min, max, data (strings)
-          - nested list for for survey responses (strings)
+            values: min and max are positive integers (including zero), data is a nested list containing survey results (strings)
     """
 ```
 To create this method, we will need to use the accumulation pattern and do the following: